FCACA

 FCACA is a motorsport brand from China.

 FCACA World Rally Team

 About FCACA World Rally Team

-Belonging to brand FCACA, FCACA World Rally Team was set up in Feb 2008 with the intention of promoting Chinese motorsports and competing in motorsport events at an international level.
+Belonging to the brand FCACA, the FCACA World Rally Team was set up in 2008 to promote Chinese motorsports and compete in motorsport events at an international level.

 Team FCACA is the only Shanghai team to have competed in Group N in the China Rally Championship (CRC).
 Although a brand new force in the CRC, Team FCACA showed the potential and determination to reach the top level of China motorsports.
-In just the second year in CRC competition, FCACA became the runner-up in the team's championship of season 2009 (only one point behind the champion team).
+In just the second year in the CRC competition, FCACA became the runner-up in the team's championship of season 2009 (only one point behind the champion team).

 In 2010, with Finnish Champion Jari Ketomaa and Chinese Champion Rui Wang, Team FCACA steps forward to the international stage to compete in the SWRC and PWRC.